utopia-php/database/README.md

 A list of the utopia/php concepts and their relevant equivalent using the different adapters

 - **Database** - An instance of the utopia/database library that abstracts one of the supported adapters and provides a unified API for CRUD operation and queries on a specific schema or isolated scope inside the underlining database.
-- **Adapter** - An implementation of an underlying database engine that this library can support - below is a list of [supported adapters](#adapters) and supported capabilities for each Adapter.
+- **Adapter** - An implementation of an underlying database engine that this library can support - below is a list of [supported databases](#supported-databases) and supported capabilities for each Database.
 - **Collection** - A set of documents stored on the same adapter scope.
 For SQL-based adapters, this will be equivalent to a table.
 For a No-SQL adapter, this will equivalent to a native collection.
 - **Document** - A simple JSON object that will be stored in one of the utopia/database collections.
 For SQL-based adapters, this will be equivalent to a row.
 For a No-SQL adapter, this will equivalent to a native document.
 - **Attribute** - A simple document attribute.
 For SQL-based adapters, this will be equivalent to a column.
 For a No-SQL adapter, this will equivalent to a native document field.